leosperry/MyHome/README.md

 * Home Assistant Yellow

 Some key features
 * Traefik is a reverse proxy that allow all my services to run http, and be exposed with domain names as https.
-This allows me to easily serve the HaKafkaNet dashboard up via my Home Assistent dashboard
+This allows me to easily serve the HaKafkaNet dashboard up via my Home Assistant dashboard
-* HaKafkaNet [open telemetry intstrumentation](https://github.com/leosperry/ha-kafka-net/wiki/Open-Telemetry-Instrumentation) sends data to the OTEL collector, which in turn sends datat to the Grafana stack.
-Grafana itself is served up by Home Assistent on the Yellow.
+* HaKafkaNet [open telemetry instrumentation](https://github.com/leosperry/ha-kafka-net/wiki/Open-Telemetry-Instrumentation) sends data to the OTEL collector, which in turn sends data to the Grafana stack.
+Grafana itself is served up by Home Assistant on the Yellow.

 Join me on the new [Discord Server](https://discord.gg/RaGu72RbCt) for HaKafkaNet.